 Jump to:

-This recipe for Orange Sheet Pan Chicken can be made at any time of the year.
-Ingredients are easily available at your local grocer at any time of the year.
+This recipe for Orange Chicken in the oven can be made at any time of the year.
+Ingredients are easily available at your local grocer any time you want to make roasted chicken quarters.

 This recipe was developed in an effort to cook a meal in one pan, with easy clean-up afterwards and is part of a collection of 10 Whole30 sheet pan dinners.

-You can use pretty much any combination of chicken and a vegetable that roasts well in the oven.
+You can use pretty much any combination of chicken like chicken leg quarters, chicken thighs, chicken legs combined with a vegetable that roasts well in the oven.
 For this recipe, I used the following ingredients:

 - Chicken pieces (leg and thigh are best)